meshcloud/meshcloud-docs/docs/meshstack.how-to.get-started-building-blocks.md

 ## Introduction

-Building Block is a feature of meshStack that enables end users to automate resource provisioning through self-services.
+Building Blocks are a feature in meshStack that enables end users to automate resource provisioning through self-service.
 It also assists cloud engineers in creating pre-configured cloud resources by enforcing the use of Building Blocks assigned to Landing Zones.
 This document provides a step-by-step guide for users on the efficient setup of meshStack Building Blocks.

 ## Terminology